 Storage bins are handy when it comes to organizing small items like screws and nails.
 You can put them in dedicated containers to quickly find them when you need them later.

 Another benefit is that you will end up with a lot fewer piles scattered all over the garage.
 Just make sure that each storage bin has a label so that you know what you have inside.
 You can also obtain larger storage bins that will help you keep larger items organized as well.
+For more information on storage solutions for your garage, check out the ideas here.

 Step 6: Use Plastic Containers for Small Tools